Vaenae/MessagePublisherBot/README.md

 -   Register to [Sentry](https://sentry.io)
 -   Create a new project
--   Save your dsn to SENTRY_DSN variable in .env and .env.build and to Now secrets
+-   Save your dsn to SENTRY_DSN variable in .env and .env.build and to a Now secret _nextjs-cloud-template.sentry_dsn_
 -   Install Github integration
 -   Go to Settings > Account > API > Auth Tokens in Sentry console and add a new API key.
 Save the key to SENTRY_AUTH_TOKEN variable in .env.build and Now secrets.
--   Set up your variables SENTRY_ORG, SENTRY_PROJECT and SENTRY_REPO in .env.build and Now secrets.
+-   Set up your variables SENTRY_ORG, SENTRY_PROJECT and SENTRY_REPO in .env.build and Now secrets _nextjs-cloud-template.sentry_org_, _nextjs-cloud-template.sentry_project_ and _nextjs-cloud-template.sentry_repo_.